 PJFF 36 ended its unforgettable two-week run at The Gershman Y with Women in Shorts, four extraordinary short Israeli films by or about women.
-Special guests included Iris Zaki, Director of Women in Sink, and Omer Tobi and Gil Sima, Director and Producer of Hounds.
+Special guests included Iris Zaki, director of Women in Sink, and Omer Tobi and Gil Sima, director and producer of Hounds.
 Following the post-film discussion led by PJFF Artistic Chair, Iris Drechsler, guests were invited to mix and mingle at PJFF’s Closing Night reception.

-PJFF’s 35th Anniversary Season opened with a Philadelphia Premiere screening of Dough, featuring special guests John Goldschmidt and Jerome Holder and a private reception for PJFF Sponsors and Supporters.
+PJFF’s 35th Anniversary Season opened with a Philadelphia premiere screening of Dough, featuring special guests John Goldschmidt and Jerome Holder and a private reception for PJFF Sponsors and Supporters.

-One of the best-loved events of PJFF35, we were privileged to present the charming documentary Deli Man along with a catered deli lunch and fascinating discussion with an amazing panel of deli insiders!
+One of the best-loved events of PJFF35, we were privileged to present the charming documentary, Deli Man, along with a catered deli lunch and fascinating discussion with an amazing panel of deli insiders!

-A Blind Hero: The Love Of Otto Weidt
+Fall Fest 2015 | A Blind Hero: The Love Of Otto Weidt

-PJFF35 guests enjoyed a post-film happy hour at Old City’s Positano Coast following a screening of this powerful and moving docudrama.
+PJFF35 guests enjoyed a post-film happy hour at Old City’s Positano Coast following a screening of A Blind Hero: The Love of Otto Weidt, a powerful and moving docudrama.

-Centerpiece: A Very Semi-Serious Evening with Roz Chast
+Fall Fest 2015 – Centerpiece Film | A Very Semi-Serious Evening with Roz Chast

-It was a packed house for PJFF35’s Centerpiece event, a Philadelphia Premiere screening of the documentary Very Semi-Serious with special guest, New Yorker cartoonist Roz Chast!
+It was a packed house for PJFF35’s Centerpiece event, a Philadelphia premiere screening of the documentary Very Semi-Serious with special guest, New Yorker cartoonist Roz Chast!

-Spotlight Film: East Jerusalem/West Jerusalem
+Fall Fest 2015 – Spotlight Film | East Jerusalem/West Jerusalem

 Legendary Israeli singer-songwriter David Broza joined us for a discussion and performance following the screening of the fantastic documentary East Jerusalem/West Jerusalem.